Bassim789/filedir/README.md

 - Activate the dark mode by clicking on the top right button.

 ## Description of folder
-You can add some a special file inside folders that will be used as a description for the folder.
+You can add a special file inside folders that will be used as a description for the folder.
 They have to be named like this
 ```
 _info.txt